-Here, Kate is bitter and isolationist because she’s stuck in a career she dislikes, she washed out of college due to mouthing off at a professor and digs in her heels about returning, and clashes with her seemingly vapid sister Bunny.
-Her father, an eccentric biomedical scientist whose oddball theories and research have lost the substantial respect he once commanded, decides he will have Kate marry his immigrant postdoctoral researcher Pyotr, whose visa is on the brink of expiring with no hope of a work renewal.
+Here, Kate is bitter and isolationist because she’s stuck in a career she dislikes, she Dropped out of college due to mouthing off at a professor and digs in her heels about returning, and clashes with her seemingly vapid sister Bunny.
+Her father, an eccentric biomedical scientist whose oddball theories and research have lost him the substantial respect he once commanded, decides he will have Kate marry his postdoctoral researcher Pyotr, whose visa is on the brink of expiring with no hope of a work renewal.
 Naturally, she doesn’t take well to this intrusion on her life, nor to the expectation that she’ll do what her father and Pyotr say.
 Misogyny is replaced by her father’s paternalism and Pyotr’s cultural misunderstandings, bringing the themes into modern alignment without sacrificing the essential plot and character feature of a value clash.
 Most interestingly, the wedding day fight at the altar is replaced by an entirely different conflict (the dramatics of which are amusingly familiar to any scientist) that I won’t spoil.

 This adaptation took the story down to its bare minimum of characters, supported by sparse, first-person prose and a brisk pace.
 I was particularly pleased with the reimagination of Kate’s anger and frustration with her dead-end career bleeding into her personality – it’s implied that she was always a little too witty, but not unkindly so as she is now – and Pyotr’s mismatched expectations of others as due to a culture and language barrier.
 It’s the same story, but washes away all the sexist assumptions.
 I would be delighted to see a stage adaptation of this, and not only for the fun of a play adapted to a book adapted to a play.

 Genre: literary fiction.
 Setting: realism.
 Story genre: commentary, relationship, character study.
 Format: novel.
 Rating: 3/3 and I require a top-quality faithful stage adaptation immediately

 The Gene, Siddhartha Mukherjee